 As technology and the ways in which we access information continue to evolve, public libraries are helping bridge the digital divide by providing instruction and tech support in addition to access to the latest digital technologies.
 Public librarians continuously strive to meet the information needs of the communities they serve, whether that is by providing extensive programming for teens and children that promotes learning and literacy, or by helping senior citizens catch up on quickly changing technology, and everything in between.

-A recent Pew Research Center Internet & Technology report describes the ongoing importance of public libraries to their communities, noting that while those surveyed continue to value libraries as “comfortable places for reading, working, and relaxing,” they also thought of them as sources of digital training, various types of “makerspaces,” technology centers, and cultural events.
+In 2016 (the most recent year for this type of survey), the Pew Research Center Internet & Technology report described the ongoing importance of public libraries to their communities, noting that while those surveyed continue to value libraries as “comfortable places for reading, working, and relaxing,” they also thought of them as sources of digital training, various types of “makerspaces,” technology centers, and cultural events.
 A substantial number, 66%, of respondents indicated that if their local library closed it “would have a major impact on their community,” a belief likely to grow as young adults ages 18-29 are now visiting their libraries in higher numbers (53%) than their elders (40%).1

 Source: Libraries 2016, Pew Research Center Internet & Technology